hashgraph/hedera-mirror-node/charts/marketplace/gcp/BUILDING.md

 is specified in the [Dockerfile](Dockerfile).

 Additionally, GCP Marketplace restricts applications to images pulled from the Marketplace registry.
-Since the Mirror Node uses some third party images like PostgreSQL, we need to re-publish these images to our registry and keep them up to date.
-Run the below commands to re-tag:
+Since the Mirror Node uses some third party images like PostgreSQL, we need to re-publish these images to our staging registry and keep them up to date.

-    git checkout "tags/v${TAG}"
+Run the below commands to re-tag an existing image for testing with Marketplace:

+    SRC_TAG="x.y.z"
     cd charts/marketplace/gcp
-    ./release.sh "${TAG}"
+    ./release.sh "${SRC_TAG}" ${TAG}"

 # Testing